6167656e74323431/mockingcase/README.md

 # Mockingcase

 Allows strings to be converted to mOcKiNgCaSe.
-Inspired by [this](http://dannypage.github.io/spongebob.html).
+Inspired by [this](http://dannypage.github.io/spongebob.html), and [this](https://github.com/strdr4605/mockingcase).

 ## Installation